You are about to read a summary of the book, Overcoming Dyslexia by Sally Shaywitz, MD.

 She explains the myths that surround this disability.
-The book instructs parents how they can help their child who has been diagnosed with dyslexia.
+The book instructs parents on how they can help their child who has been diagnosed with dyslexia.
 She lays out a program that will help parents every step of the way with grade to grade suggestions.

 Title: Overcoming Dyslexia